Menopause: Symptoms, Hormonal Changes & Natural Support

 Herbs:

-• Hormonal mood fluctuations
+• Hormonal transitions

 What is the difference between Perimenopause, Menopause, Post-menopause?